 What about employees?

 The cities' requirements don't apply to workers but businesses are free to enact their own, stricter rules, if they wish.
-The mayors in both cities originally required hospitality workers to align with federal vaccination-or-testing rules, but the U.S. Supreme Court struck down the bulk of those requirements on Thursday.
+The mayors in both cities originally required hospitality workers to align with federal vaccination-or-testing rules, but the U.S. Supreme Court struck down the bulk of those requirements.

 How many shots do people need to meet the vaccination requirements?

 People need to provide proof that they received their first series of shots, either two doses for the Pfizer or Moderna vaccines or one dose for the Johnson & Johnson vaccine.
-They need to have completed their final shot in the series at least two weeks ago.
+Both cities will also accept proof of vaccines administered outside the United States, such as AstraZeneca or Covishield.
+People need to have completed their final shot in the series at least two weeks ago.
 At this time, neither city is requiring proof of a booster shot.

 What documents will be accepted as proof?